 In general, street food should be avoided in Bangalore because of the health and sanitary risks involved.
 Look instead for clean restaurants with a high turnover of clientele, or go by recommendations, as it’s often hard to tell the quality of food as an outsider.

 In terms of international cuisine, there are a slew of new restaurants in Bangalore offering South-east Asian, Chinese, Lebanese, Italian, Japanese and mixed Continental fare.
-Most of the better (five star) hotels in the city have more than one restaurant offering international and Indian fare as well.
+Most of the better (five stars) hotels in the city have more than one restaurant offering international and Indian fare as well.

-The marketplaces have a staggering variety of tropical vegetables and fruits, so for those who like to experiment with cooking, there are a lot of discoveries to be made, and many new supermarket chains and larger grocery stores have a good stock of more ‘international’ vegetables like bell peppers, zucchini, asparagus and broccoli and a small range of cheeses and breads.
+The marketplaces have a staggering variety of tropical vegetables and fruits, so for those who like to experiment with cooking, there are a lot of discoveries to be made, and many new supermarket chains and larger grocery stores have a good stock of more ‘international’ vegetables like bell peppers, zucchini, asparagus and broccoli and a small range of cheeses and bread.

 All in all, there is enough culinary variety in Bangalore to sustain and entertain most tastes.